 My stylist began by rinsing my hair and lathering DevaCurl's Buildup Buster all over my scalp and hair.
 This scalp massage felt like heaven because I hadn't touched my real hair in months.
 This product is made especially for ridding your hair of buildup without stripping away the good oils—perfect for my hair post-extensions.
 It's also made with Abyssinian seed oil and jojoba, so it has intense moisturizing benefits.

-Next, she shampooed my hair with this tried-and-true gem.
+Next, she shampooed my hair with this tried-and-true gem: No-Poo Original Zero Lather Conditioning Cleanser.
 It's one of DevaCurl's OG best-selling products because it's a non-lathering formula that gives your hair and scalp the deep clean it needs while maintaining healthy oils in your hair.
 I crave the tingly sensation it gives my scalp on wash days.
-The peppermint, grape-seed oil, and rose felt so invigorating and soothing on my scalp.
+The peppermint, grapeseed oil, and rose felt so invigorating and soothing on my scalp.

 The prep work took most of the time because my curls weren't in the best condition.
 But when my natural hair was back to life, the fun part began.
 I always get excited when it's closer to the time I get to see the final product.
-My curl specialist used one pump of the above styling cream…
+My curl specialist used one pump of the DevaCurl Touchable Curl Definer along with a light squirt of DevaCurl's light, defining gel.
+"Using styling cream provides extra, long-lasting moisture as opposed to just using a leave-in conditioner and gel," says Tugman.
+"Curls tend to stay frizz-free and defined for longer with the use of a styling cream and gel combo."

-…along with a light squirt of this light, defining gel.
-Using the spray bottle, she took tiny sections of my hair and massaged this product in from root to tip.
+Using the spray bottle, my stylist took tiny sections of my hair and massaged the defining gel in from root to tip.
 What I love most about this combo is that the product dissolves instantly once it touches my hair and boosts moisture.
-The issue with many styling creams and gels is that gross crunchy aftereffect.
+The issue with many styling creams and gels is that gross, crunchy after-effect.
 These both did the exact opposite.
 Once again, her patience astounded me.
 She used her hands to finger-coil each and every spiral on my head.
 This took about an hour.

 To dry my curls, I reclined the chair, held my head back, and it took two stylists to diffuse my whole head of hair.
 The rush of air felt so soothing.
 This might have not been the fastest process, but it was well worth the wait.
 Afterward, my curls were shiny, frizz-free, and the most defined I've ever seen them in my 26 years of living.
 See for yourself.

-Frizz-free, detangled, shiny, bouncy… And my ringlets stayed strong overnight.
+To frizz-free, detangled, shiny, and bouncy.
+And my ringlets stayed strong overnight.
 They were still gorgeously defined the next afternoon from my styling session.

 There was a time when I used to be deeply insecure about my natural hair.
 Because of this, I hid my natural hair underneath extensions for years so that I could conform to a standard I thought was considered beautiful.
 Thank God I got over that.
 I never thought I'd see my curls and genuinely feel confident and powerful.
 Thank you, DevaCurl, for giving me a newfound love and appreciation for my natural hair.